Missing the Old Me

 A new normal means a new reality

 I would love to find a treatment that brings me closer to the way back then.
-The doctors and I haven’t found it yet.
+The doctors and I haven't seen it yet.
 Alas, this is my life now.
-While today might not be a good day, I know there are better days ahead.
-Otherwise I could sit and be miserable every day in my thoughts, and that is no place to be, at least for me.
+While today might not be a good day, I know better days are ahead.
+Otherwise, I could sit and be miserable every day in my thoughts, which is no place to be, at least for me.

 Life goes on one way or another.